-Students from St. Aidan's compete successfully at local, area, county and national level in a range of sports, including:
+Students from St Aidan's compete successfully at local, area, county and national level in a range of sports, including:

 - Football (girls and boys)

 - Netball (girls)

-- Hockey (girls and boys)
+- · Hockey (girls and boys)

 - Cross Country

 - Basketball (girls and boys)

-- Athletics
+- · Athletics

 - Rounders (girls)

 - Tennis

 - Cricket (girls and boys)

-- Volleyball
+- Squash

 - Golf

-- Climbing
+- Badminton

-Notable, highlights have included 3 of our Athletic teams reaching the National Finals.
-In addition, our Football and Netball teams were crowned area and county champions.
-Recently, our cricket team have excelled by lifting the Yorkshire Cup and advancing to the North of England Final, narrowly losing to Sedburgh School.

-Both our boys and girls basketball teams hold an impressive record when competing against teams in the local area; further to this, they have become frequent visitors in the last 16 of the National Coemption.
+Notable, highlights have included 3 of our Cross County teams reaching the National Finals.
+In addition, many of our Football and Netball teams were crowned area and county champions.
+Recently, our KS3 Squash team reached the National final and were runners up in the whole country.
+Both our boys and girls basketball teams hold an impressive record when competing against teams in the local area; further to this, they have become frequent visitors in the last 16 of the National Competition.
 Amongst these achievements we have been ranked in the top 100 Sport Schools in the country by featuring in the School Sport Magazine for the last 4 consecutive years.

-Charitable Donations 2020 - 21
+Charitable Donations 2021 - 22